 Or should that be two apples?
 I heard the other day that eating two apples per day can keep migraines away.
 Excellent news for migraine sufferers, who happen to be partial to the odd apple!
 Fortunately for me I do like to indulge and even my research hasn't put me off.
 I don't often talk about my work on here (and it won't be a regular feature so no need to fear) but I wanted to show you some photographs and talk about planting apple trees.
 Yes, I study apple trees.
 It isn't quite as idyllic as you are imagining (let me guess, you're thinking about me sitting in pleasant orchards for hours on end with the sun shining and the birds singing), although there were a few occasions where that was an accurate view!
+When you're not fearing being shot by a mad gamekeeper, you're usually battling through rain to write down measurements and take soil (or is that mud?) samples.
+Don't even get me started on the lab work!
+I do enjoy the days when I can read my book amongst the trees, but they are very few and far between, particularly now that thesis writing is upon me.
+Somehow, I have to collate, analyse and try to understand (this may be a tall order) three years worth of work.
+Information on soil, wood, apples, biochar and carbon footprints will be brought together to give us a picture on just how good UK orchards are for the environment.

 No comments: